Data and Statistics

 Microdata displays information for a single unit of observation such as an individual, a household or a business, for example individual responses to a survey about Internet usage.

-The value of microdata is in enabling more robust analysis of differences in groups or subsets of a population.
-For example, instead of relying on statistics like the average education, income or health status of individuals in a region, researchers can study differences across subgroups such as gender, age, education level, place of birth, and other demographics to understand how policies or social issues might affect different groups of people in different ways.
+The value of microdata is in enabling analysis of differences in groups or subsets of a population.
+For example, instead of relying on statistics like the average education, income or health status of individuals living in a certain region, researchers can study differences across subgroups of the population such as by gender, age, education level, place of birth, and other demographics.
+This type of analysis can help us understand how policies or social issues might affect different groups of people in different ways.

 As a member of Statistics Canada’s Data Liberation Initiative (DLI), MaDGIC has access to regularly updated sources of microdata that are available to Trent University faculty, staff and students for teaching and research purposes.
 Visit the Statistics Canada Data Liberation Initiative page for a comprehensive list of DLI products.